holdings420/Preservingbiologicalmass/README.md

 Creating a fruit preserve allows the final product to:
 - Have elongated shelf life of regular fruit
 - Preserve the aromatics of the fruit
-- Have Brix content above 60
+- Have Brix content range from 40-80
 - Have a pH level of <3.1

 ### Example